youwen5/blog/src/posts/2024-07-12-finally-over.md

-you know that corny saying that goes "we didn't realize we were making memories, we just knew we were having fun"? i was convinced i wouldnt let this happen to me. id even sometimes stop and consciously acknowledge it, when doing something fun. but somehow, it didn't _really_ hit me until after it was over, and we all went home from grad night, and the past 4 years all truly just _became memories_. it's weird, though. i don't think it's particularly useful to constantly think about the fact that you might be making lifelong memories whenever you're doing something fun. it doesn't add anything to your experience. at the same time, if i was really, truly aware of that fact, as i am now, i wouldve done a few things differently, said a few things differently. but i guess that's just the nature of regret.
+you know that corny saying that goes "we didn't realize we were making memories, we just knew we were having fun"? i was convinced i wouldnt let this happen to me. id even sometimes stop and consciously acknowledge it. but somehow, it didn't _really_ hit me until after it was over, and we all went home from grad night, and the past 4 years all truly became _just_ memories. it's weird, though. i don't think it's particularly useful to constantly think about the fact that you might be making lifelong memories whenever you're doing something fun. it doesn't add anything to your experience. at the same time, if i was really, truly aware of that fact, as i am now, i wouldve done a few things differently, said a few things differently. but i guess that's just the nature of regret.

 ## three